kaihendry/dabase.com/content/blog/agile-experience.md

 Characterised by stressing deadlines and deliverables.
 I think it makes sense in non-creative pursuits.
-I.e. waterfall makes sense when you are rolling out a shrink wrapped solution like Google Workspaces in a fixed time frame.
+I.e. waterfall makes sense when you are rolling out a shrink wrapped solution like $softwareProduct in a fixed time frame.

+Perhaps you should call yourself a system integrator?

 # Agile, aka embracing change